xksteven/xksteven.github.io/resources/CV.md

 ### Experience

 **Google Brain** *Research Intern* __Summer 2018__
 	I worked in NLP and collaborated with several teams.
-I worked in the area of Fact Checking related to this [paper](https://dl.acm.org/citation.cfm?id=3184558.3188723) to deal with the problem of content abuse and also worked with the news team.
+I worked in the area of Fact Checking related to this [paper](https://dl.acm.org/citation.cfm?id=3184558.3188723) to deal with the problem of content abuse and also worked with the Google News team.
 	**python, pytorch, tensorflow, apache-beam, flume**

 **Here Maps** *Research Intern* __Summer 2017__